gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <!-- [todo: add table showing time to solve with and without color frequency heuristic] -->

+These last two heuristics were pretty greedy.
+They work well, but tend to fail when there are high degree vertices on the periphery of the graph.
+If we pick those first, we may end up with a large number of small contractions later on.

-A less intuitive heuristic comes from solving a lot of these by hand.
-If you can pick vertices that are close to the center of the graph, then you can accumulate many edges in a fairly central vertex.
-The flood fill radiates outward to the rest of the graph.
-If we prioritize vertices by their centrality we can chop the problem roughly twice as quickly in some cases compared to stating with vertices on the periphery of the graph.
+If we can pick vertices that are close to the "center" of the graph, rather than the periphery, then our contractions radiate outward and our number of steps is on the order of the radius of the graph, rather than the diameter.
+We can measure centrality by summing distances from each vertex to all other vertices.
+The vertex with the lowest sum of distances is the most central.

 ```python
 def iter_nodes_by_centrality(G: nx.Graph, nodes: Iterable[str], power: int = 2) -> Iterator[str]: